 If you are an athlete, you may be wondering if you need a sports agent.
-The main reason why athletes need an agent to represent them is to assist them with all aspects of their career.
+The main reason why athletes need an agent to represent them is to assist them with all aspects of their careers.
 The main focus will be ensuring you get the type of contract and fair market value that you are entitled to based on your athletic abilities.
-Sport agents are your buffers.
-Once an owner, president or franchise makes a viable offer that an agent feels is worth your time to entertain, then they will contact you to explain the terms.
-Here’s the factors you need to consider when hiring a sports agent.
+Sports agents are your buffers.
+Once an owner, president, or franchise makes a viable offer that an agent feels is worth your time to entertain, then they will contact you to explain the terms.
+Here are the factors you need to consider when hiring a sports agent.

 Each sport is different and has a broad dynamic.
 An athlete will have agents lining up to represent them.
 The most common mistake an athlete can make is choosing an agent that may offer a lower percentage of the contract price if you sign with them.
 While you may be saving a substantial amount of money, you need to also consider that you could be losing out on a substantial amount.